hackle/blog-rust/raw/untaged-union-undecidable.md

 Untagged unions are not a TypeScript speciality, Python also has untagged unions.
 But the TypeScript unions are super neat: it lets us freely combine types into new types without the verbosity of writing up new types and constructors; it even allows us to calculate union types from other union types by inspecting types in unions (with `extends` as usual).
 Completely unheard of!

+But with great power comes great responsibility.
+One of the responsibilities is particularly strange: discrimination.
+Not on people, but on types.

 ## A Union is Useless without "Discrimination"

 We put two types together to form a union type `type AOrB = A | B`.
 However, the job is only half done.
 In practice, for `AOrB` to be useful, we must be able to tell `A` and `B` apart.